Skip to main content

 opts.headers

-headers: { ... } - hash with headers, header name is specified in lowercase, you can specify cookie as well Example:
+headers: { ... } - hash with headers, header name is set in lowercase, you can also specify cookie Example:

 headers: {